zoomosis/vidmgr/README.md

-The latest release of VidMgr is available for FREQ from FidoNet nodes 3:635/727 or 3:635/728, and can be downloaded via Internet FTP from snoopy.apana.org.au in the /pub/blizzard directory.
-The archive name for VidMgr release 1.2 is VIDMGR12.ZIP; the archive name for VidMgr release 1.3 will be named VIDMGR13.ZIP, and so on.
+The latest release of VidMgr is available for FREQ from FidoNet nodes 3:635/727 or 3:635/728, and can be downloaded via Internet FTP from snoopy.apana.org.au, from the /pub/blizzard/ directory.